Nokia 3310: What Looks Right, And What Looks Wrong About The Device

 With the world saturated with smartphones left and right, it was a breath of fresh air when Nokia-HMD revealed the Nokia 3310, the remake handset of one of the most popular phones in history.
 The original Nokia 3310 was an iconic phone, and during its time, it dominated the market, selling as many as 126 million units during its production run.

-Inasmuch as the new Nokia 3310 is a throwback handset, however, avid fans of the device have noted a number of things that appear to be a bit off with the updated feature phone.
+Since the new Nokia 3310 is a throwback handset, however, avid fans of the device have noted some things that appear to be a bit off with the updated feature phone.
 Here is a brief rundown of what Nokia did right, and what the smartphone maker seemingly did wrong with the new Nokia 3310.

 What Nokia Did Right